AdobeDocs/analytics-platform.en/help/guided-analysis/overview.md

 ## Access

-If your organization is provisioned for guided analysis, you can access it from the Customer Journey Analytics homepage.
+You can access guided analysis from the Customer Journey Analytics homepage.

 1. Click **[!UICONTROL Guided analysis]** from the homepage, which takes you directly to the [Usage trends view](types/usage.md).